 What is job leveling?

-Job leveling is the process of classifying or defining job responsibilities/roles and establishing career pathways/hierarchy within an organization while clearly stating the benefits of each stage.
+Job leveling is classifying or defining job responsibilities/roles and establishing career pathways/hierarchy within an organization while clearly stating the benefits of each stage.
 In simple terms, it is a way of assigning specific values to specific roles within an organization.

-A proper job leveling system can help you establish your business or company's framework and boost productivity since everyone is aware of what you expect of them and what they need to do to move higher in their career paths.
+A proper job leveling system can help you establish your business or company's framework and boost productivity since everyone knows what you expect of them and what they need to do to advance in their career paths.

-In addition, you can also include a salary structure showing the salary range for each level in your job leveling process.
+In addition, you can also include a salary structure showing the salary range for each level in your job grading process.
 This way, it can motivate employees to attain more.

 What is a job leveling matrix?